humandecoded/twayback/README.md

  - This tool is best for text.
 You might have some luck with photos.
 You cannot download videos.
  - By definition, if an account is suspended or no longer exists, all their Tweets would be considered deleted.
  - Custom date range is not about when Tweets were made, but rather when they were _archived_.
 For example, a Tweet from 2011 may have been archived today.

-## Future plans
- - GUI.
-This is a biggie.
-I don't know shit about Python, let alone GUI.
-But I'm hoping I can design one using [Tkinter Designer](https://github.com/ParthJadhav/Tkinter-Designer).
-But I don't know how I can link actions to buttons and shit like that, that stuff is super foreign to me, so any help is appreciated, it would mean so much.

-I hope you enjoy my little script.
-Please use it for good.
-Whatever you are, be a good one.